arul28/Whats-in-the-fridge/index.md

 https://github.com/ultralytics/google-images-download

-We used a python library called Augmentor as well as a code uploaded on the repository to conduct our data augmentation.
+We used several python libraries including Keras, Tensorflow, Pandas, and Augmentor to do data augmentation.
+The code for the data augmentation is in the repository.
-We used a python script code to process all of our images and resize and name them which is also included on the repository.
+We used a python script to process all of our images and resize and name them which is also included in the repository.
-To construct our model, we imported a Keras library and the ResNet50 model from that library.
 Our dataset and our final trained model are located in this google drive:

 https://drive.google.com/drive/folders/1cCY2tgEeiMrYNJjpu8WALDqKy0FRomyY?usp=sharing